UNKN0WN006/access-ai/writeup.md

 Do not include API keys or secrets in the repository.
 When using an LLM, set credentials via environment variables and use the provided guarded adapter to enable/disable model calls.

 ---

-If you want, I can also produce a short 2–3 minute video script and a thumbnail image now.
-Let me know which extras to add before you submit.